mattermost/mattermost-developer-documentation/site/content/contribute/webapp/unit-testing.md

 a.
 Check if the code being tested used native timer functions (i.e., setTimeout, setInterval, clearTimeout, clearInterval).
 You can mock the timers and/or run fake timers (e.g. `jest.useFakeTimers()`) if necessary.
 Note that `jest.useFakeTimers()` is already in the Jest [global setup](https://github.com/mattermost/mattermost-webapp/blob/master/tests/setup.js), but there are cases where it needs to run specifically depending on how the component uses the native timer functions.

 ### 2. If you get an error like "UnhandledPromiseRejectionWarning: TypeError: (0 , \_fff.hhh) is not a function"
 a.
 Check if you're mocking part of an imported module without providing other exports which are used.
-You can use `require.requireActual` to get the unmocked version of the file.
+You can use `jest.requireActual` to get the unmocked version of the file.

     ```javascript
     // DO NOT partially mock the module